tblobaum/stats-array/README.md

 calculate the variance of the set

 ### .toMatrix(quadrants)
-takes a number and divides the set into that many quadrants, creating a matrix or multi-dimensional array
+divides the set into quadrants

 ### .sortAsc()
 sort the set with smallest values first